Banded cusk-eel

 The banded cusk-eel (Raneya brasiliensis) is a species of cusk-eel found along the southeast coast of South America from southern Brazil to northern Argentina.
 It occurs at depths of from 40 to 150 m and is of minor importance in commercial fisheries.
 This species grows to a length of 31 cm TL.
 It is the only known member of its genus.
-The generic name honours the American ichthyologist Edward C. Raney (1909–1984) of Cornell University who introduced the describer Charles R. Robins to ichthyology.
+The generic name honours the American ichthyologist Edward Cowden Raney (1909–1984) of Cornell University who introduced the describer Charles R. Robins to ichthyology.